Katharine Lee Bates: Life and career

-Taking advantage of new educational opportunities available to women after the Civil War, Bates used prize money from Rose and Thorn to travel to England and study at Oxford University in 1890–91.
+Bates used prize money from Rose and Thorn to travel to England and study at Oxford University in 1890–91.
 She then returned to Wellesley as an associate professor in 1891, earned her M.A. there, and was promoted to a full professor of English literature.
 Near the end of the Spanish–American War, she worked as a war correspondent for The New York Times, and strove to reduce widely-circulating negative stereotypes about Spaniards.
 She contributed regularly to periodicals (sometimes under the pseudonym James Lincoln), including The Atlantic Monthly, Boston Evening Transcript, Christian Century, Lippincott's, and The Delineator.

 In 1900, she wrote Spanish Highways and Byways for The New York Times, a travelogue that not only described with beauty and precision the landscapes of a post-war Spain, but also made a commentary on the political and social panorama that she found once the war was over.
 Bates's style is distinct in that, if Spain is thought of as an orientalized East inside the West, then she applied the Oriental picturesquism concepts to Spanish models, which is a logical paradox.
 She uses this picturesque technique to depict not just the natural world and art, but also the subjects themselves.